 *H1 / Font Name / Alignment / Color

-To change the current font system simply overwrite default text layers with new setting and spread changes across the land of Frames.
+To change the current font system simply overwrite default text layers with a new setting and spread changes across the land of Frames.
 Doing so, don’t forget to overwrite old font name from shared text styles menu using super useful plugin — Sketch Text Style Master, just find for font name you want to replace.
-And by making this you can easily apply new text properties to all UI Kit layouts.
+And by making this, you can easily apply new text properties to all UI Kit layouts.

 NOTE: Components such as buttons contain text symbols that will not be overwritten by any changes here, we will cover on how to customize them in the next section.

-2. Using the Rename It plugin activate “find and replace” command on the selected layers and replace default font name in the naming structure with the new one.
+2. Using the Rename, It plugin activate “find and replace” command on the selected layers and replace default font name in the naming structure with the new one.
 (Example: from H1 / Roboto.. to H1 / Arial..)

-After you have finished with customization you can save current fonts styles as a template to quickly import them to every new project using Shared Style Plugin, it will save huge amount of time, learn more on how to master text in this article. 👇
+After you have finished with the customization you can save current fonts styles as a template to quickly import them to every new project using Shared Style Plugin, it will save a huge amount of time, learn more on how to master text in this article. 👇

-Building blocks of the system are responsive components that are made using symbols sharing single systematic approach, to follow a Path structure and form logical groups.
+Building blocks of the system are responsive components that are made using symbols sharing a single systematic approach, to follow a Path structure and form logical groups.
 All symbols are divided into categories by design.

-Simplest and one of most useful symbols — just a block that stores a single Fill color. (width x height = 100px x 100px)
+Simplest and one of the most useful symbols — just a block that stores a single Fill color. (width x height = 100px x 100px)

 Note: Shape symbols can be easily customized by changing Container layer radius properties.
 Border style shapes are made using outlining with subtract properties, so be sure to change both merged layers radius.

-Frames can be controlled and extended using plugins, this means you can make super wild moves across your document, for example you can easily sync Frames sketch library and have a secure version control with your team using Abstract app.
-Find out more friendly use cases and extensions that you can use along with Frames .👇
+Frames can be controlled and extended using plugins.
+This means you can make super wild moves across your document; for example, you can easily sync Frames sketch library and have a secure version control with your team using Abstract app.
+Find out more friendly use cases and extensions that you can use along with Frames.👇

 After you configure the basic styles and bring the components to the desired view, you can have a fully charged design system at your service that is ready to be plugged into any project.
-You can additionally save file as a template to always have Frames by the hand.
+You can additionally save the file as a template to always have Frames by the hand.